 Unfortunately, while many hospitals and companies have taken steps to follow the FDA's recommendations, other companies and hospitals are continuing these surgeries.
 Women who have been harmed deserve justice.

-If you or a loved one received laparoscopic morcellation surgery and was subsequently diagnosed with uterine cancer, contact us immediately.
+If you or a loved one received laparoscopic morcellation surgery and was subsequently diagnosed with uterine cancer, contact our Sacramento personal injury attorneys immediately.

 Wrongfully blamed: What really happened to Randy Stevens

 Randy Stevens opened his eyes and saw his wife standing over him in a hospital room.
 He had no idea what had happened.
 His last memory was of standing next to his truck trailer and watching as a Security Contractor Services forklift driver struggled to load an ungainly pallet of...Learn More

 Last winter, a commercial truck and trailer made an abrupt wide turn into the path of a 24-year-old motorcyclist.
 The resulting collision sent Justin to the hospital with a collapsed lung, multiple fractured bones and a traumatic brain injury.